 Mono is an open-source framework, and it is a .NET implementation.
 The Mono project started in 2001, and the first release 1.0 was issued in 2004.
 The work was initiated by Ximiana, and further development was completed by Novell.

 Cross-platform .NET applications can be developed using the MONO platform without any substantial source code modifications.
-It supports a subset of the .NET Framework app models and the .NET Framework APIs, using the same assembly names and factoring.
+It supports a subset of the .NET Framework app models and the .NET Framework custom-software-development, using the same assembly names and factoring.
 Nowadays very commonly the Mono framework is used for developing mobile applications.

 Mono framework's code execution is also the same as the .NET framework: